Taylor Motter Preview, Player Props: Cardinals vs. Phillies

 Taylor Motter At The Plate

-- This year, Motter has recorded at least one hit in 10 of 24 games (41.7%), and had multiple hits twice.
+- This season, Motter has tallied at least one hit in 11 of 26 games (42.3%), and had multiple hits twice.

-- In 24 games played this year, he has not gone deep.
+- He has not hit a home run in his 26 games this year.

-- Motter has picked up an RBI twice this season, but just one in each of those games.
+- Motter has driven in a run twice this year, but just one in each of those games.

-- He has scored in three games this year (12.5%), but has had no multi-run games.
+- He has scored in three games this season (11.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.